GarrickPinon/PennyBot_LLM_Agentic_RAG/README.md

 ## What it does

 1. Loads a dataset
-2. Sends each question to an AI model (in this case an OpenAI GPT-5 model) to get predictions
+2. Sends each question to an AI model (in this case an OpenAI GPT-5 model, but will adjust to ReAct agentic models for future) to get predictions
 3. Uses another AI model (GPT-5) as a judge to score how well the predictions match the expert answers
 4. Saves results showing accuracy scores and explanations